ministryofjustice/security-guidance/docs/leak-handling-process.md

     1. Reviews the information available.
     2. Defines the scope of the informal investigation \(internal to the MoJ\).
     3. Provides the Cyber Security Team with the defined investigation scope, and requests an electronic investigation if required.
-    4. Issues the leak questions to those known to have had access to the leaked information.
+    4. Issues the leak questionnaire to those known to have had access to the leaked information.
     5. Reviews all evidence gathered, and prepares the informal leak report.
 <a name="ia-lead-case-manager-or-requestor"></a>